 - Raising & submitting requirements

 - Editing and enriching requirements

 Raising & submitting requirements

 By default anyone can "raise" a requirement.
-In the main application select the "Changes" menu item and then click on "Add new" on the toolbar (all the way to the left at the top).
+In the main application select the "Changes" menu item and then click on "Add new" on the toolbar (all the way to the right at the top).

 At this point a requirement is in "Being raised' status and this allows you to add any additional information, like notes, links, data tables, images, or even change the requirement details, in the right panel.

 Through analysis of how the new requirement impacts the existing processes or technology, and by consulting with crucial stakeholders, you might discover that a requirement needs to be refined or enriched with additional information.